Born: December 21, 1948

 His role as Colonel Nick Fury in the 2010 film Iron Man 2 led to him having the opportunity to reprise the character in other comic book films, like Captain America: The First Avenger (2011) and The Avengers (2012).
 He also starred in the thriller The Samaritan (2012) as a man released after spending 25 years in prison and played Nick Fury in Captain America: The Winter Soldier (2014) alongside Chris Evans.
 In 2015, he reprised his role as Nick Fury in Avengers: Age of Ultron (2015) and played a bounty hunter in The Hateful Eight (2015).

 The legendary actor continues to work non stop and can be seen in a slew of recent films, including the thriller Cell (2016), alongside John Cusack, the epic reboot The Legend of Tarzan (2016), starring Alexander Skarsgård and Margot Robbie, the fantasy adaptation Miss Peregrine's Home for Peculiar Children (2016), opposite Eva Green, the action sequel xXx: Return of Xander Cage (2017), which brings back Vin Diesel, the action comedy The Hitman's Bodyguard, starring Ryan Reynolds, and the fantasy reboot Kong: Skull Island (2017), alongside Tom Hiddleston and Brie Larson.
 He also reprised his Unbreakable role in the sequel Glass (2019), co-starring with Bruce Willis and James McAvoy and he teamed up again with Brie Larson in Captain Marvel (2019).
 He was also featured in Spider-Man: Far From Home (2019), and most recently, he reprised his role in the sequel The Hitman's Wife's Bodyguard (2021).

-Samuel resides in Encino, California with his wife of many years, LaTanya Richardson, and their daughter, Zoe.
+Samuel resides in Encino, California with his wife of many years, LaTanya Richardson.
+They have one daughter, Zoe.